 Is it safe to treat opioid addiction with Suboxone during pregnancy?

 If you are a woman who currently takes Suboxone sublingual films or tablets and you become pregnant, should you continue taking Suboxone?
 Is it safe?
-First, it is important to consider the risks of not taking Suboxone.
+First, it is crucial to consider the risks of not taking Suboxone.
 Why did you start taking it in the first place?
-If you take Suboxone for opioid addiction, you risk relapse if you stop treatment.
-You also may risk opioid withdrawal symptoms which can be stressful for your pregnancy.
+If you take Suboxone for opioid addiction, you risk a relapse if you stop treatment.
+You also may risk opioid withdrawal symptoms, which can be stressful for your pregnancy.